COSC3020/augmenting-path-Dhruv8806/README.md

 What is the worst-case big $\Theta$ complexity of your implementation?
 Add your answer, including your reasoning, to this markdown file.

+## My Analysis

+My implementation uses a recursive approach with examining edge capacities to find augmenting paths in the graph.
+In the worst case scenario, the algorithm checks all possible paths, determining by the number of vertices (V) the number of edges (E), resulting in a overall complexity of $\Theta(V + E)$